didaquis/changelog-generator/README.md

 * `titleOfWebsite` => Set the page title (optional)
 * `limitOfVersionsToShow` => Set the number of versions to be displayed (starting at the top of JSON file.
 Default value is 10)
 * `textOfListHeader` => Set the title of the lists (optional)
-* `footerUrlLink` => Establish the link to indicate the authorship of the project (optional, but don't forget set the property `footerTextLink` if you set a value)
+* `footerUrlLink` => Establish the link to indicate the authorship of the project (optional, but don't forget to set the property `footerTextLink` if you set a value)
-* `footerTextLink` => Establish the text of the link to indicate the authorship of the project (optional, but don't forget set the property `footerUrlLink` if you set a value)
+* `footerTextLink` => Establish the text of the link to indicate the authorship of the project (optional, but don't forget to set the property `footerUrlLink` if you set a value)

 You can run the command `npm run dev` to view the changes in live on `http://localhost:3000`.